aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 - You need to create and coonfirm user signups, you can use AWS Console to complete this process.

 - As an alternative to the AWS Console you can use AWS CLI to create and confirm user signup:
-  Note down UserPoolClient Id from output of CDK deploy command and use that value in below commands.
+  Note down UserPoolClient Id from output of AWS CDK deploy command and use that value in below commands.

 ```bash
     aws cognito-idp sign-up --client-id <cognito user pool application client id> --username <username> --password <password> --user-attributes Name="name",Value="<username>"